parsampsh/adminx/doc/04_models.md

                 return $user->id === $row->user_id; // exmaple
             }),
             'run' => (function($post){
-                // will be runed when button is pressed for $post
+                // will be ran when button is pressed for $post
                 // do something...

                 // return the response